Myoclonus is a brief and rapid twitching of a muscle or group of muscles. The twitching happens quickly. It can’t be stopped or controlled.

-An unusual electrical discharge in the nervous system causes the movements.
+An unusual electrical signal in the nervous system causes the movements.
 The electrical discharge may start in the:

-The message travels along the nerves to the muscle.
-The nerve incites a muscle or group of muscles to contract.
+The signal travels along the nerves to the muscle.
+There it causes a contraction of the muscles.

-What triggers the discharge depends on the cause.
-Myoclonus is often a symptom of a nervous system or metabolic problem.
+There are many different issues that may cause the unusual signal.
+It is often a symptom of a nervous system or metabolic problem.
 Possible causes are:

 You have an increased risk if you have family members who have had myoclonus.

 You may also be at increased risk if you have:

 Symptoms can vary from person to person.
 Movements are often described as jerking, twitching, or spasm that:

 Mild forms may be a twitch followed by release.
 Hiccups are one example of mild myoclonus.
 Moderate forms may cause shock-like spasm in muscle groups.
 Severe forms can then make it hard to eat, speak, or walk.

 You will be asked about your symptoms and health history.
 A physical exam will be done.
 Myoclonus is a symptom not a disease.
 The doctor can identify it with your description and an exam.